Operationalizing content moderation "accuracy" in the Digital Services Act: The Digital Services Act

 As each FN is an individual failure to identify and act against discriminatory content, recall is a probabilistic reflection of the moderation system's respect to the right to non-discrimination.
 A low recall would indicate much illegal content is still visible on the platform.
 In this sense, recall well satisfies the purpose for which the DSA imposes a reporting obligation: to ensure compliance with EU or national laws against illegal content.

 \paragraph{The precision-recall tradeoff} The DSA has to balance the freedom of expression with the right to non-discrimination, and such a balance would be reflected mathematically by the precision-recall tradeoff.\footnote{\url{https://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html}} A probabilistic classifier (i.e. one that predicts the probability of whether a given piece of content is illegal, and takes an action against it, such as removal, if the score is greater than a decision threshold) can trade off precision for recall and vica versa by tuning its decision threshold.
 By increasing the threshold, the classifier is more conservative in its positive predictions, which increases the precision at the cost of recall.
 Likewise, precision can be traded off for recall by decreasing the threshold.
-The decision threshold is an implicit but intentional setting set by the platforms that deploy these classifiers \cite{douek2021governing}.
+The decision threshold is an implicit but intentional setting set by the platforms that deploy these classifiers, and requiring the reporting of precision and recall would make clear the effects of this implicit threshold \cite{douek2021governing}.
 Regulators should recognize that, while improving both precision and recall simultaneously is non-trivial, trading them off is a technical option to strike the appropriate balance between fundamental rights.

-\paragraph{TP, FP, TN, FN are atomic} There are a number of metrics which can be computed when considering content moderation as a classification problem (which is the perspective the DSA takes).
-Metrics such as F1, which is the harmonic mean of the precision and recall, can serve as useful summary statistics.
-However, requiring only summary statistics will obscure whether platforms are over- or undermoderating.
-As FN and FP directly correspond to the interference of Fundamental Rights (listed in \S\ref{sec:content_moderation}), we encourage regulators to reason about precision and recall, which are their normalized measures.
-It is sufficient to require the reporting of TP, FP, TN, and FN, from which precision, recall, F1, and other metrics can be calculated.